cncf/devstatscode/README.md

     - `projectName`: see `Health` API.
     - `raw`: optional (but must be string if used, for example "1") - will return internal repository groups names as used in actual DB filters.
   - Returns: `{"project":"all","db_name":"allprj","repo_groups":["SPIFFE","CloudEvents",...]}`.
+  - Result contains all possible repository groups defined in the specified project.

 - `Ranges`: `{"api": "Ranges", "payload": {"project": "projectName", "raw": "1"}}`.
   - Arguments:
     - `projectName`: see `Health` API.
     - `raw`: see `RepoGroups` API.
   - Returns: `{"project":"all","db_name":"allprj","ranges":["Last decade","Since graduation",...]}`.
+  - Result contains all possible date ranges for the specified project: Last xyz, versionX - versionY, Before CNCF join, after CNCF join, since graduation and so on.

 - `Countriess`: `{"api": "RepoGroups", "payload": {"project": "projectName", "raw": "1"}}`.
   - Arguments: